muhammedcagrikurt/muhammedcagrikurt/README.md

 - 👋 Hi, I’m Çağrı
 - 👀 I’m interested in front-end development
 - 🌱 I’m currently learning javascript , algorithms and data structures
-- :musical_score: I’m currently learning turkish ney
+- :musical_score: I'm learning Turkish ney playing.

 <!---
 muhammedcagrikurt/muhammedcagrikurt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.